Uzmakh/digitalbhem/README.md

 # digitalbhem
-This project was conducted by Digital Bhem for Internship, June 2023.
+Digital Bhem conducted this project for an Internship, in June 2023.